kovart/sticksy/README.md

     listen: true, // Listen for the DOM changes in the container });
 ```
-⚠️ **Beware!
+> Beware!
 Since the library uses style attribute to change elements position,
-it ignores any changes in style attributes of sticky elements.**
+> it ignores any changes in style attributes of sticky elements.
 ------

 #### Via JQuery/Zepto: